renderedtext/test-boosters/README.md

 ]
 ```

-Semaphore uses Split configurations to split your test files based their
+Semaphore uses Split configurations to split your test files based on their
 durations in the previous builds.

 ### Leftover Files